al1reeza/2D-Maze-Search-Game/README.md

 - **Efficient rendering** with Java Swing

-*Developed following tutorial materials and resources from RyiSnow YouTube.*
+*Developed following step-by-step tutorial materials and resources from RyiSnow YouTube.*